rurban/safeclib/README.md

 * Installing

-Installation must be preformed by `root`, an `Administrator' on most systems.
+Installation must be preformed by `root`, an `Administrator` on most systems.
 The following is used to install the library.

-    $ sudo make install
+    sudo make install

 Safe Linux Kernel Module
 ------------------------